 But such accelerated growth seems unlikely.
 The United States exports more than 10 percent of its gross national product, and the countries with which it trades are sickly.
-Industrial production turned down in the second quarter of 1980 in each of the five largest capitalist economies.
-The world economy may be moving, as Mr. Reagan takes office, toward the synchronous recession of 1981-1982.
+Industrial production turned down in the second quarter of 1980 in each of the five largest capitalist economies.2 The number of people looking for jobs in the European Community has increased by 20 percent in one year.3 The world economy may be moving, as Mr. Reagan takes office, toward the synchronous recession of 1981-1982.

 The expectation of economic growth thus depends in turn on a further assumption: that some unknown Republican inspiration, some elixir of indigenous capitalist expansion, will intervene to make possible the American regeneration.
 It is here that Mr. Reagan’s imaginative tableau is of importance.

 The scene is of an innate economy, an economy of industrial workers, male, white, neither young nor old, which is to “get working again.”
 It is the country of the man in the Republican television commercial, standing lonely but determined in a deserted factory…

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article:

 Purchase a print premium subscription (20 issues per year) and also receive online access to all all content on nybooks.com.

 Purchase an Online Edition subscription and receive full access to all articles published by the Review since 1963.